-Locate the refuge being used and make an estimate of the total area that the rabbits move within.
+Locate the refuge being used to make an estimate of the total area that the rabbits move within.
 This area is where your control program will need to concentrate.
 Rabbits do not respect property boundaries so it may be necessary to take joint action with your neighbours.

-Choosing your Control Methods
+Choosing your control methods